chimplie/the-love-geometry/php/README.md

 Now let's create an ecosystem for our language.

-First of all we want yo to create a simple web application (pick whatever you want but we think [Flask](http://flask.pocoo.org/) or [aiohttp](http://aiohttp.readthedocs.io/en/stable/) will be enough) with one API endpoint which receives a love story and responds with the parsed structure.
+First of all we want yo to create a simple web application (we do not restrict you on the choice of the web server) with one API endpoint which receives a love story and responds with the parsed structure.

 The next thing is to write a simple client library that talks to that endpoint and parses written love stories to their structural representations.